Nuke User Guide v2.1

 Let's assume you have three tasks with directory paths

-1. root / CS2113T / Project / do UG,
+root / CS2113T / Project / do UG

-2. root / CS2113T / Project / peer review and
+root / CS2113T / Project / peer review

-3. root / CS2113T / group project / do ug faq section.
+root / CS2113T / group project / do ug faq section

-Now, entering the command lst -m cs -c project -t ug should fetch only the first and third tasks.
+lst -m cs -c project -t ug

-Furthermore, if an attribute is left empty, such as lst -m cs -t ug, where the -c <category keyword> attribute is missing, Nuke will simply ignore filtering for all of the categories.
-In this case, Nuke will select all tasks with module containing cs in their module code and tasks containing ug in their task description.
+attribute is missing, Nuke will simply ignore filtering for all of the categories.
+In this case, Nuke will select all tasks with module containing cs

-Another feature of the filtering is that it tries to filter from the current directory.
-For example, if you are in the path root / CS2113T, then entering lsc will fetch all of the module CS2113T 's categories only, instead of fetching all your categories.
+'s categories only, instead of fetching all your categories.
 Unless you specify the corresponding keyword, or choose to filter all as explained later, Nuke will always behave in such a manner when filtering.
+In addition, there are two extra conditions you can include to the filtering process.
+They are:

 Filter Exactly

-This can be activated by including a -e at the back of your command.
+at the back of your command.
 This filters for items that matches exactly the keyword, instead of just containing the keyword.
+For example, for modules with paths:

-root / CS2113 and
+root / CS2113

+is entered, only the first module is shown.
 The case-insensitive filtering and empty keyword property still holds even when filtering exactly.

 Filter All

-Similarly, this can be activated by including a -a at the back of your command.
+at the back of your command.
 This filters for items in your entire Directory List, and not just limited to the current directory, which is the default setting.
+You can mix both

-You can mix both -e and -a to filter exactly the way you want. 😉
+to filter exactly the way you want. 😉

 Contact Us